 The Statement of Net Position reports a separate section for deferred outflows and (or) deferred inflows of financial resources.
 Deferred outflows of resources represent a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense/expenditure) until the applicable period.
-Deferred inflows of resources represent an acquisitions of net position that applies to future periods and will not be recognized as an inflow of resources until that time.
+Deferred inflows of resources represent an acquisitions of net position that applies to future periods and will not be recognized as an outflow of resources represent an acquisitions of net position that applies to future periods and will not be recognized as an inflow of resources until that time.